HowTo: Raspberry Pi – Evaluate MPR121 touch sensor via I2C and Node Red

 Import Node Red code

 In this section you will find the Node Red code you need.
-How you can import this into your NodeRed environment is described in the article NodeRed - importing and exporting node code.
+How you can import this into your NodeRed environment is in the article NodeRed - import and export node code described.

 The NodeCode below evaluates all 12 electrodes of the MRP121.
-In order for this to work, it must be connected to the Raspberry Pi via I2C.
+For this to work it must be connected to the Raspberry Pi via I2C.
 You also have to set the correct I2C address.

-The currently measured value for each electrode is displayed on the dashboard.
-This value changes depending on the environment and also whether a finger (or something else) is nearby, which should trigger an action.
-So that an approach/touch can also be reliably detected, you can also set the threshold value for each electrode in the dashboard. just try it You really can't break anything. 🙂
+For each electrode, the current measured value is displayed on the dashboard.
+This value changes depending on the environment and also whether a finger (or other) is nearby, which should trigger an action.
+To ensure that a proximity/touch can be detected reliably, you can also set the threshold value for each electrode in the dashboard.
+Just try it out.
+You can't really break anything 🙂 .

-When you release an electrode, a signal is sent to the associated link node, which you can use to carry out any switching action.
+When you release an electrode, a signal is sent to the associated link node, which you can use to perform any switching action.

-By clicking on the MPR121 node you can configure the address of your MPR121.
-This must match the address of the MPR121 configured on the hardware side.
+By clicking on the MPR121 Node you can configure the address of your MPR121.
+This must match the hardware configured address of the MPR121.

 View of the flow for the first electrode.